gamtiq/povtor/README.md

 * `delay` - an amount of milliseconds before first call of the action function.
   When the value is not specified or is negative, the action function will be called immediately first time.
 * `retryAttempts` - an array specifying amount and timeouts between repeated calls of the action function.
+  Each item can be a number or a function (see `retryTimeout` setting for details).
   Has priority over `retryQty` and `retryTimeout` settings.
 * `retryQty` - maximum number of repeated calls of the action function.
 A negative value means no restriction.
   Default value is `-1`.
-* `retryTimeout` - a timeout between repeated calls of the action function.
+* `retryTimeout` - a timeout between repeated calls of the action function, or a function that returns such timeout.
-  A negative value means the repeat call will be made without delay (this is applied by default).
+  A negative or non-number value means the repeat call will be made without delay (this is applied by default).
+  If specified function returns `false` then retry process will be finished and result promise will be fulfilled or rejected depending on result of the last action's call.
 * `retryOnError` - a boolean value or a function returning boolean value that specifies whether the action function should be called again when the action function throws an error or returned promise is rejected.
   When not specified the call of the action function will not be repeated on an error.